 within the tolerance specified in the Command ESME shall be capable of adjusting its date and time to the Communications Hub Date and Time and generating an entry to that effect in the Event Log(5.7.5.16); and

-outside the tolerance specified in the Command ESME shall be capable of not adjusting its date and time and:

-generating an entry to that effect in the Event Log(5.7.5.16); and
+a) outside the tolerance specified in the Command ESME shall be capable of not adjusting its date and time and generating an entry to that effect in the Event Log(5.7.5.16).

-generating and sending an Alert to that effect via its HAN Interface.

 ESME shall be capable of ensuring that any adjustments do not cause calendar-based events to be missed or future-dated Commands to be missed or repeated.

 Set HAN Connected Auxiliary Load Control Switch [n] State